IT’S ALMOST ST. PATRICK’S DAY, SO IT IS TIME FOR ME, AGAIN, TO OFFER YOU THIS GUINNESS STOUT CHOCOLATE LAYER CAKE.

-BUT THE STORY BEHIND IT — WHICH CONCERNS MY ONE-OF-A-KIND FATHER, WHO BELIEVED THAT, WITH NO FACTUAL BASIS WHATSOEVER, THE IRISH WERE ONE OF THE LOST TRIBES OF ISRAEL — MAY BE EVEN BETTER THAN THE CAKE.
+BUT THE STORY BEHIND THE CAKE — WHICH CONCERNS MY ONE-OF-A-KIND FATHER, WHO, WITH NO FACTUAL BASIS WHATSOEVER, BELIEVED THAT THE IRISH WERE ONE OF THE LOST TRIBES OF ISRAEL — MAY BE EVEN BETTER.

 The actress Fionnula Flanagan was telling us about a dinner party she had hosted.
 At which my father had been present, four days before his unexpected death.

 “Well, you know how he was,” she said.
 “I served a chocolate cake, and he loved it.
 ‘Well, then, Maurice,’ I said to him, ‘Why don’t you just take the rest of it with you, then?’
 ‘Oh, Fionnula, no!
 I couldn’t!’ he said.
 ‘Really?
 The whole thing?’
 ‘Of course the whole thing,’ I said.
 You’d think I’d given him diamonds. ”

 My then-husband (now late husband) and I exchanged looks.
 Across the surreality, at least one minor mystery was solved: that empty wooden cake box, the name of its high-end bakery painted in gold-leaf atop it — – what, we had wondered, was it doing sitting near the front door of my father’s Los Angeles apartment?
 Where had it come from?